jansmolders86/mediacenterjs/README.md

 * Better movie transcoding handling
 * Subtitle support

-Known issues
+Known issues (Updated)
 ==================
-* Music duration is not passed on to the client
+* Music duration is not passed on to the client ( It's a direct pipe of a stream. not yet implemented node lame/speaker because of Windows bug during install)
 * Movie Buffer size needs tweaking
-* Subfolder support does not work yet
+* Subfolder support is laking (App setup needs to be more RESTfull)
+* Music and videos need to be based on arrays instead of the current DOM dependencies
+* MongoDB support needs to be implemented
+* Current Ffmpeg setup is not crossdevice (currently based on flash because WebM has a bug, not parsing the duration)

 What still needs to be done
 ==================